boxed/kodare.net/drafts/why-we-wrote-a-new-form-library-for-django.markdown

 1. Having to manually wire through request, or request.user via the constructor and then alter fields to get the correct data is error-prone.

 1. Pre-filling field values based on GET params is surprisingly useful, and not something Django forms does.

+Some things on this list are trivial, some are a really big deal.
+All are reasons to try iommi :P